Happy Mother’s Day world! Hugs to all the beautiful and tireless moms out there!

 Place 1 tablespoon sugar and 1 teaspoon water in the small bowl.
 Melt over very low heat, swirling constantly until amber in color.
 Set aside.

 In another bowl, mix condensed milk and milk.
 Stir well until condensed milk is incorporated.
-Add egg and beat well.
+Add egg and vanilla, beat well.
 Strain into the small top bowl with caramel.
 Place on top of the big bottom bowl and cover with foil.

 Place 3 cups water in the base.
 Steam until it shuts off, about 50 minutes.